TengdaHan/MemDPC/readme.md

 ### Preparation

 This repository is implemented in PyTorch 1.2, but newer version should also work.
-Additionally, it needs tqdm, tensorboardX.
+Additionally, it needs cv2, joblib, tqdm, tensorboardX.

-For the dataset and dataloader, please follow the instructions [here](process_data/).
+For the dataset, please follow the instructions [here](process_data/).